talex5/ocaml-wayland/README.md

 1. You don't extend `Wayland.S.user_data` with any other variants.
 2. You don't forget to attach the data when creating the handler.

-## Deleting objects
+## Resource lifetimes

+The Wayland spec is a bit vague about object lifecycles.
+This is my guess about how it's supposed to work.

 Some message types are marked as "destructors".
 Usually the client sends a destructor request and the server acknowledges it.
 In some cases (e.g. callbacks, which have no requests), the server calls the destructor.

-After a client either sends or receives a destructor message, the object is marked as invalid and cannot be used for sending further messages.
+After sending a destructor message, you cannot reference that object in any further messages.
-However, it can still receive them.
-When the client receives the delete acknowledgement, the object is removed from the table and its ID can be reused.
+Except that the server can call a destructor and then also send a delete event mentioning the same object.

+The client cannot reuse an ID until the server has confirmed the deletion, since otherwise it wouldn't know whether a new message was for the old or new object.

+Only servers can confirm object deletion though, so if the server calls a destructor then there has to be some interface-specific method for the client to call to confirm the deletion.
+Also, servers only send delete confirmations for IDs the client allocated.

+Examples:

+1. The client creates a surface.
+Then it calls `destroy`.
+The client must no longer send messages to the surface, but continues to receive events about it.
+When the service sends `delete`, the client can reuse the ID.

+2. The client creates a callback.
+The service calls `done` on it (a destructor), and then immediately sends a `delete` for it.
+   There's no race here because the callback doesn't accept any messages from the client.

+3. The server creates data offer.
+Then it creates another one.
+   This second one implicitly destroys the original.
+   The server must no longer send messages from the original offer, but may receive requests to it from the client.
+   The client responds by calling the `release` method on the old selection.
+   The server does not send any confirmation for that;
+   the `release` is itself the confirmation of the implicit deletion from the `selection` event.

 Unlike other handlers, client destructor handlers do not take a proxy argument since the proxy is unusable by this point.

 On the server side, the handler will normally respond to a destructor call by calling `Proxy.delete` immediately.